MicrosoftDocs/powerbi-docs/articles/powerbi-service-how-should-i-share-my-dashboard.md

 This article compares these and other activities.

+> [AZURE.NOTE] The people you collaborate with need [Power BI Pro](powerbi-power-bi-pro-content-what-is-it.md) licenses.
+In most cases the people you want to see your dashboards need free or Pro licenses, depending on how you distribute them.
+Each section spells out details.

 ![](media/powerbi-service-how-should-i-share-my-dashboard/power-bi-apps-home-blog.png)

 *Apps in the Power BI service*

-> [AZURE.NOTE] The people you collaborate with need [Power BI Pro](powerbi-power-bi-pro-content-what-is-it.md) licenses.
-In most cases the people you want to see your dashboards need free or Pro licenses.

 ## Collaborate with colleagues to create an app